 The ideal preservation approach in the Design Guidelines states that new additions preserve the historic and architectural integrity of the existing building and that the individual features such as windows, doors, roof, siding, and foundation maintain the same characteristics as the existing.
 The proposed addition will have the same style, proportions, and materials as the existing residence.
-As previously analyzed, the proposed roof pitch will match the existing roof pitch on the main residence and the siding material will consist of clapboard siding and shingles.
-The new windows will complement the existing windows, and the addition will have open rafter tails to be consistent with the home.
+As previously analyzed, the proposed roof pitch will match the existing roof pitch on the main residence and the siding materials, which will be compatible.
+The new windows have been scaled down sized and will be a combination of casement and single hung windows with a 6" wood surround.
+The new doors will be solid wood paneled doors with wood surrounds.

 Lastly, the addition will also include fieldstone in the foundation of the home to maintain the consistency in architectural detailing of the home.
 Therefore, the proposed addition is consistent with the ideal preservation approach described in the Design Guidelines.